 The process of refining our understanding of truth, proof, and reliability is still going on.
-Masters of the art in Amsterdam included my thesis supervisor Martin Löb, in this Aula we have Sergei Artemov, Dick de Jongh, and Albert Visser - and still last year, I read delightful new perspectives on the mechanics of Gödel's reasoning discovered by Lev Beklemishev at the Steklov Institute in Moscow.
+Masters of the art included my thesis supervisor Martin Löb, Sergei Artemov, Dick de Jongh, and Albert Visser - and still last year, I read surprising delightful new perspectives on the mechanics of Gödel's reasoning discovered by Lev Beklemishev at the Steklov Institute in Moscow.
 We can keep reflecting on our understanding of mathematical proof, and go deeper and deeper, until the mind reels.